ittner/newslinkrss/README.md

-  but for this site we can filter a bit more and pick only actual text of the news article, ignoring unwanted noise like menus, sidebars, links to other news, etc. A quick "inspect element" shows that there is a single "article" element in the pages and that it has the text we want; We can use a XPath expression to select it with option `--body-xpath '//article'`.
+  but for this site we can filter a bit more and pick only actual text of the news article, ignoring unwanted noise like menus, sidebars, links to other news, etc. A quick "inspect element" shows that there is a single "article" element in the pages and that it has the text we want, so we can use both XPath expressions or a CSS Selectors to pick it from the DOM; in this case we choose XPath by using option `--body-xpath '//article'` (sometimes CSS Selectors are easier and cleaner, so we should use `--body-csss` instead).
   Again, careful usage of options `--max-links` and `--max-page-length` is required, as it is pretty easy to miss part of the text or generate some huge feeds by accident.

 So, the complete syntax is: